aaronparker/aaronparker.github.io/_posts/2007-03-01-safeword-remoteaccess-keeps-you-waiting.md

 tags:
   - SafeWord
 ---
-If you are ever installing SafeWord RemoteAccess, don&#8217;t be in a hurry.
+If you are ever installing SafeWord RemoteAccess, don't be in a hurry.
 Be prepared to wait while the Setup application downloads the application updates from the SafeWord site, you could be there a while.
-It&#8217;s clocked just over an hour now and it&#8217;s not my end:
+It's clocked just over an hour now and it's not my end:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1060.SafeWord.png" />

-So you don&#8217;t have to go through the pain again, once the download is complete you can find the SafeWord download files here:
+So you don't have to go through the pain again, once the download is complete you can find the SafeWord download files here:

 <font face="courier new,courier">C:Program FilesSecure ComputingInstalls</font>